6 Wedding Stress Relievers

 Organization Is Your Friend

 Even if you’re the type who’s never made a list in your life―and you’re proud of it―now is the time to change that.
 There will be hundreds of details to pin down, and trying to keep track of them all will seriously fray your nerves.
 “It may seem like a daunting task to monitor it all, but there are some wonderful online organizers that include timetables, budget spreadsheets, and the like,” says Yifat Oren, an L.A.-based wedding and special events planner.
-(For a good starting point, try the Your Ultimate Wedding Planning Guide.)
+(For a good starting point, try the 1 Necessary Wedding Planning Tool.)

 Stay Within Your Comfort Zone